There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 It’s a way to stay fit, sure, but first and foremost climbing is a fun opportunity to gain unique experiences in nature – and to get the adrenalin surging.

 One of the most popular climbing destinations is Lofoten, with its steep mountains literally emerging from the sea.
-As a bonus, during the summer you have unlimited climbing time thanks to the midnight sun.
+As a bonus, during the summer you have unlimited time in the mountainside thanks to the midnight sun.
 You might need to check the weather before you go, though, as heavy rainfall is not uncommon in the summer months.

 Please be careful, though, and remember that ice climbing without a guide is an activity reserved for the highly experienced climbers.